 Preface: The Department of Energy high wind penetration plans require a lot of offshore wind.
 But is it possible, affordable, or wise to do this?
 Corrosion leads to a short lifespan of just 15 years.
 To reduce maintenance, offshore windmills use limited rare earth metals.
 A 500 MW offshore wind farm could cost $3.04 billion dollars (Table A-1).
 The materials (i.e. steel & concrete) needed for 730,099 2 MW windmills in America are staggering.
 Offshore turbines of 6 MW weigh 757 tons, nearly 2.5 times more than onshore turbines (table 4.3), each one weighing as much as 505 cars of 3,000 pounds each.
+The latest proposed turbines in New Jersey will be 800 feet tall (Grandoni 2020).
 Most components are made in China and Europe, so supply chain disruptions would delay repairs or repowering.

 Wind turbines can be battered, rusted, corroded, or destroyed by tides, storms, hurricanes, lightning, icebergs, floes, large waves, and marine growth, shortening their lives and increasing maintenance and operation costs.

 Why build risky, expensive, short-lived offshore wind farms if a renewable electric grid may not be possible given the lack of a national grid, lack of commercial-level utility-scale energy storage, and the insurmountable issue of seasonal wind and solar?
-Peak oil occured in 2018, so sometime within the next 10 years oil shocks will hit and be too precious for building such contraptions, and oil will eventually be rationed mainly to agriculture (if government is not controlled by libertarians, republicans, or demagogues), and after that, the center will not hold.
-Best to use the energy to build offshore wind turbines on creating organic farms and other postcarbon strategies.
+Peak oil occurred in 2018, so sometime within the next 10 years oil shocks will hit and oil will be too precious for building such contraptions, and eventually be rationed mainly to agriculture as the 1980 DOE Standby rationing plan called for, and after that, the center will not hold.
+Rather than wind turbines, remaining energy should be used to go back to organic (regenerative) agriculture, burying nuclear wastes, and myriad other efforts for going back to Wood World for energy and infrastructure, like all civilizations before fossils.

 Alice Friedemann www.energyskeptic.com author of “When Trucks Stop Running: Energy and the Future of Transportation”, 2015, Springer, Barriers to Making Algal Biofuels, and “Crunch!
 Whole Grain Artisan Chips and Crackers”.
 Podcasts: Collapse Chronicles, Derrick Jensen, Practical Prepping, KunstlerCast 253, KunstlerCast278, Peak Prosperity , XX2 report